NguyenVanPhi92/shopee_page/README.md

 this is shopee page with html css
+F8 VIDEO HTML CSS 48
+# shoppe-clone-html-css